rstatsinger/contrast-java-webgoat-docker/README.md

-# Contrast Security IAST/RASP hands-on Lab
+# Contrast Security IAST/RASP Hands-On Lab

-## Jumpstart your DevSecOps journey.
+## Jumpstart your DevSecOps journey!

 ## Prerequisites: A Contrast Security account, Docker, and a web browser.